Prague Christmas markets 2025: Tips and recommendations from a local

 This market stays open only until December 24, so hurry up!!!

-My opinion about this market: I visited the market today (December 10) and was pleasantly surprised by the variety.
-There were around 60 stalls with Christmas cookies, roasted nuts, handmade baskets, Christmas ornaments, ceramics, clothes, gloves, and warm socks.
-All drinks were served in deposit cups instead of single-use ones = less mess around!!
+My opinion about this market: I am pleasantly surprised by the variety.
+There are around 60 stalls with Christmas cookies, roasted nuts, handmade baskets, Christmas ornaments, ceramics, clothes, gloves, and warm socks.
+All drinks are served in deposit cups instead of single-use ones = less mess around!!
 Thank you!!

-3. Visit all the Christmas markets easily by subway!
+5. Visit the Christmas markets easily by subway!

-Yes, all the Christmas markets mentioned above are conveniently located on the same metro line (green).
+Yes, all the of the above mentioned markets you can conveniently visit by Prague subway (metro).
 Don´t worry about getting lost, as each market is situated near the metro exits.

 So, where can you find these markets, and which stops should you use?

-- Old Town Square market + Charity market at Mariánské Square = “Staroměstská” metro stop (green line)
+• Old Town Square market and Mariánské Náměstí market = “Staroměstská” metro stop (green line)

-- Wenceslas Square market = “Můstek” or “Muzeum” metro stops (green line)
+• Wenceslas Square market = “Můstek” (green line)

-3. How to pay there: cash or card?
+6. How to pay at the Christmas markets: cash or card?

 Guys, this is very important.
 You will need cash when visiting the Christmas markets.
 Some stalls accept cards but definitely not all of them.
 From my experience it´s 50:50 cash / card or QR code.
 Some places even accept euros (for example some stalls on the Old Town Square).
 But don´t count on that and exchange some money before going there.